 - Need to improve accessibility to EPR materials collection options for rural residents.
-Only two of the seven member municipalities were eligible for Recycle BC funding for curbside collection of residential packaging and printed paper (PPP). - Need to expand Recycling Regulation to also cover: - packaging and printed paper from the ICI sector, - agricultural plastics (bale wrap, baler twine, etc.), - agricultural hazardous waste (e.g. pesticides and animal medications), - other hazardous materials, such as mercury, diesel fuel, acid, household cleaners, garden products, and some pesticides, which are currently not included as regulated materials, - mattresses, - single-use plastics, - construction and demolition materials.
+Only two of the seven member municipalities were eligible for Recycle BC funding for curbside collection of residential packaging and printed paper (PPP). - Need to expand Recycling Regulation to also cover: - packaging and printed paper from the ICI sector, - agricultural plastics (bale wrap, baler twine, etc.), - agricultural hazardous waste (e.g. pesticides and animal medications), - other hazardous materials, such as mercury, diesel fuel, acid, household cleaners, garden products, and some pesticides, which are currently not included as regulated materials, - mattresses, - Single-use plastics19.